leebyron/til/entries/staff eng archetypes.md

 are a concept borrowed from literature, psychology and UX design, with the goal to simultaneously describe the diversity of the role by breaking it into different smaller groups, while also generalizing within each group.
-The staffeng.com article describes four of these Staff Eng archetypes:
+The staffeng.com article describes four of these archetypes:

 [^staffeng.com]:
     One of many fantastic resources from [staffeng.com](https://staffeng.com/)!